Eaten Alive By Ants

 Poor old Michael Harold, an 82-year-old man lived alone in a hut on the Thurgoona property of Mr and Mrs Day.
 After noticing he wasn’t moving about their property, the Day’s decided to investigate.
 They found Mr Harold lying unconscious in his hut smothered in ants that were eating their way into his body.
 The ants had entered his ears, nostrils and mouth and were eating away portions of his body according to the Mudgee Guardian.
 Mr Harold never regained consciousness and died in Albury Hospital in January of 1903.

-A similar incident reported in the same news item occurred in Bordertown (SA) where an old resident, Luke Farrow, was found unconscious in his wheat paddock being eaten by ants.
+A similar incident reported in the same news item occurred in Bordertown (SA) where an old resident, Luke Farrow, was found unconscious in his wheat paddock being eaten alive by ants.